stanhub3/goldhub/content/_index.md

       col: 2
       images: []
     subheader: ""
-    header: Online Casino App
+    header: Apps Built For Your Needs
     featured:
-      url: /images/Online Sabong.png
+      url: /images/app-development.png
       alt: Feature Image
     template: templates/hero/app-with-screenshot.html
     type: hero_app_with_screenshot
-    tag: Live Betting Games
+    tag: Specialized for Your Needs
     video:
       id: ""
     bglower:
       color: gray
       shade: "800"
-    description: |
-      > We Listen To The Players, The Operators , And Follow PAGCOR Guidelines.
+    description: "> Custom Built Software Development, Tailored to the specific needs of a business "
     bgupper:
       color: gray
       shade: "50"
   - type: featured_centered_2x2
     template: templates/features/centered-2x2.html
-    header: Pitlords Live
-    tag: How We Are Different
+    header: We Provide Solutions
+    tag: Benefits of Custom Software
-    description: "> Built From Ground Up , For the Players By the Players."
+    description: "> Built From Ground Up"
     features:
-      - title: Real Time
-        description: Our Platform is 400 - 800 ms Latency   so Say Goodbye to System Abusers of Delayed Uploaded Fights Our Sytem is Cheat Free.
-        image: /images/live.svg
-      - title: Bigger Prizes
-        image: /images/prize.svg
-        description: Each New Bet Place On Every Games The Pot Bonus Increases.
-The More You Play The Change You Hit The Pot Bonus!
-      - title: Cashback Rewards
+      - title: Full Ownership
-        description: We Want You To Play More By Giving you More.
-Earn Additional Coins Every Top Up you Make.
+        description: Client own 100% of their software, so you'll never pay subscription or royalty fees.
+Want to add another feature or more users?
+No problem; you have all the control.
-        image: /images/poker-chip.svg
+        image: /images/copyright-guidelines.svg
-      - title: Referral Bonus
+      - title: Full Flexibility
-        description: Why Not We Pay You to Help Us Become Bigger by Helping Us Promote Our Company.
+        description: With a custom-built solution, you can do whatever you want whenever you want with your product.
+That means your software can grow and change with your business, not the other way around.
-        image: /images/affiliate-marketing-2.svg
+        image: /images/data.svg
-      - title: P2P Encashment
+      - title: Competitive Advantages
-        description: Scan QR Code , Ask and Receive Money Direct From your Registered E-wallet or Bank App.
+        description: Unlike "off-the-shelf" software, a custom-built solution can boost your company's performance and be a valuable IP asset, two strong competitive advantages.
-        image: /images/qr-code.svg
+        image: /images/bestseller.svg
-      - title: Fast Cashout
+      - title: Technology Independent
-        description: "Receive Your Encashment Within 24-48 hrs After Withdrawal.
-No Hassle "
+        description: Goldcoders Corp is a technology-agnostic company.
+In other words, we don't sell or promote specific technologies, so we're 100% focused on our customers.
+We pick the right stack for your unique business needs and goals.
-        image: /images/p2p.svg
+        image: /images/api.svg
   - type: team_short
     template: templates/teams/short.html
     title: Meet Our Team